Toowoomba Bypass: History

 The city of Toowoomba is situated on a plateau on the edge of the Great Dividing Range.
 A defining characteristic of the city is its high position on an escarpment of the range, which enjoys sweeping views of the Lockyer Valley below.
 The existing range road was completed in its current alignment in 1939.
 This road has unfavourable road geometry including tight corners and a rate of climb as high as 10.5%.
 The Warrego Highway is a major Brisbane-Darwin highway that passes through Toowoomba and utilises the existing range road.
-The Gore Highway is a major freight corridor that travels from Melbourne (via the Newell Highway and the Goulburn Valley Highway) and terminates in Toowoomba.
-In 2015, prior to construction of the bypass, up to 22,000 vehicles (including 2900 heavy vehicles) traversed the city's CBD each day, passing through up to 18 sets of traffic lights.
+The Gore Highway is part of a major freight corridor that travels from Melbourne to Toowoomba, which includes the Goulburn Valley and Newell Highways.
+In 2015, prior to construction of the bypass, up to 22,000 vehicles (including 2,900 heavy vehicles) traversed the city's CBD each day, passing through up to 18 sets of traffic lights.